dnold55/python-challenge/README.md

 declare variables

-opens csv as file and calculates how many
+opens csv as file and loops to calculate total months, net profit, previous profit, profit changes and months

+calculates change in profit from month to month

+calculates average change to profit, greatest increase, greatest decrease

+prints results

+repeats results on a separate text file

 PyPoll:
 import csv as library